 This only applies to spaces using a captive portal.

-To allow your users to visit important websites without logging in (e.g. to sign up for Cobot and enter payment information from within your space), you should whitelist the following domains in your router:
+To allow members to visit important websites without logging in (e.g., to sign up for Cobot and enter payment information from within your space), you should whitelist the following domains in your router:

 [your Cobot domain](which looks like

 your custom Cobot domain if you have one set up, for example